>> Picture This!

 Explore the National Portrait Gallery’s collection with a Deaf gallery educator.
 These 60-minute walk-in gallery talks in American Sign Language are offered one Thursday and one Saturday a month.
 Topics change monthly.
 Saturday talks are voice-interpreted into English so that all may attend.

 The January tours will meet at the G street lobby on Thursday, December 26; Saturday, December 28th; Thursday, January 16th and Saturday, January 18th.

 >> See Me at the National Gallery of Art

 This interactive program is designed for people with memory loss and their care partners.For more information and to register, contact Ashley Grady at Access@si.edu or

 >> ASL at the NGA: An Introduction to the National Gallery Collection

-The monthly ASL at the NGA tour is coming up on Saturday, October 12 at 1:00 pm in the East Building.
-The free tour meets by the information desk and lasts about an hour.
+The monthly ASL at the NGA tour is coming up on Saturday, November 9 at 1:00 pm in the West Building.
+The free tour meets in the Rotunda and lasts about an hour.

 Tours are interpreted into spoken English.
 All are welcome!